SpiNNakerManchester/spio/README.md

 bus is captured by B. In the next cycle, if both signals are still asserted then the new data on the bus is considered transferred.

+Once the `vld` signal has been asserted it must not be deasserted until `rdy` has gone high (i.e. until the value is transferred).
+Simillarly, `rdy` must also not be deasserted once asserted until `vld` goes high (i.e. a value is transferred).